 Most Fish Are Safe to Eat

-Most of the fish samples—86 percent—had DDT levels below the threshold for safety consumption set by California Environmental Protection Agency’s Office of Environmental Health Hazard Assessment, while 3 percent “exceeded the most restrictive threshold of consumption,” according to the study.
-The remaining 11 percent should only be consumed occasionally.
+Although researchers found that DDT contamination has not yet disappeared, they also found that contamination has decreased over time and that most fish caught in Southern California are safe to eat in terms of DDT content.Most of the fish samples—86 percent—had DDT levels below the threshold for safety consumption set by California Environmental Protection Agency’s Office of Environmental Health Hazard Assessment, while 3 percent “exceeded the most restrictive threshold of consumption,” according to the study.
+The remaining 11 percent should be consumed only occasionally.

-The data also suggested that DDT in the ocean floor sediment has become “less bioavailable due to degradation and burial,” resulting in less contaminated fish.
+The data also suggested that DDT in the ocean floor sediment has become “less bioavailable due to degradation and burial,” resulting in less contamination of fish.
 The burial of DDT by new sediment over time is likely more substantial than its degradation, Brice Semmens, a professor in the Marine Biology Research Division at Scripps Institution of Oceanography and one of the researchers for the study, told The Epoch Times.

 Because of the localization of the DDT, most fish that anglers catch throughout California, even throughout Southern California, are safe to eat, Semmens said.